Skip to content

 Writers

-Digital copy and content writers cover a huge spectrum of content creation.
-As a writer, you can monetize articles, blog posts, brochures, web copy, email marketing copy, news pieces, voice-over scripts, social copy, e-books, or white papers, to name a few.
+Copywriters and content writers cover a huge spectrum of content creation.
+As a writer, you can monetize articles, blog posts, brochures, web copy, email marketing copy, news pieces, voice-over scripts, social copy, ebooks, or white papers, to name a few.

 The opportunities are vast, and, like I always told my mom, every industry needs a good writer.

 If you decide to become a copy or content writer, you might need to develop more content creation skills.
 In most cases, it won’t be all writing.
-You might need photography skills to create imagery for platforms like Instagram, for example.
+For example, if you’re going to write for websites, you should brush up on SEO best practices.

 Photographers and videographers